-Since 2003 I’ve contributed a broad variety of stories to the L.A.
-Times’ arts and entertainment coverage while also acting as the paper’s jazz critic for over 10 years.
-In 2016, I made a shift toward TV with various forms of features, commentary and reviews.
-I also write a long-running weekly column Overrated/Underrated, which has been syndicated in a few newspapers around the country.
-Which is nice.
+I contributed a broad variety of stories to the L.A.
+Times while also acting as the paper’s jazz critic for over 10 years.
+In 2016, I shifted to covering TV with profiles, commentary, and reviews.
+I also wrote the long-running weekly pop culture column Overrated/Underrated, which was syndicated in newspapers around the country.

 Here are a few samples, in addition to these rounded up by that paper where I work.

 (Note: With regard to the above image, I’m pretty sure that 97.6% of the time my critical personality runs far closer to Bugs than Daffy.)